leapcode/bitmask-vpn/branding/motd-cli/README.md

 * Begin, End are date strings, like "Jan 1 2021 00:00:00".
 * Type: "once" for a one-shot message, "daily" for a message that is displayed daily during the specified duration.
-* Platform: one of "windows", "linux", "osx" or "all".
+* Platform: one of "windows", "osx", "snap", "linux", or "all".
+* Urgency: either "normal" or "critical".

 The text message can contain links.